Tutorials

 The daily operation with FILLRATE100 follows two steps:

-NOTE: FILLRATE100 is set to automatic buffer management by default, therefore all adjustments to buffers (increasing and decreasing) are done in the background and you just replenish according to the crrent buffers.
+NOTE: FILLRATE100 is set to automatic buffer management by default, therefore all adjustments to buffers (increasing and decreasing) are done in the background and you just replenish according to the current buffers.
 In special circumstances, the administrator may want to switch to manual buffer management and accept or reject suggestions manually.
-This operation is not explained in this tutorial but only included in the corresponding manual.
+Additionally, when set to automatic, you can set to manual only certain items.
+Each item has a switch to select or deselect this feature, which is selected by default.

 The procedure is shown in the following video: